-To review registrars, let's start by first explaining that there are two primary types of providers that you can register domains through; an accredited registrar and a reseller.
+To review registrars, let’s start by first explaining that there are two primary types of providers that you can register domains: an accredited registrar and a reseller.

 Do your research and be informed.
-By gaining some insight into the market and the prices, it will give you an edge in your long-term goals by finding the right company for you.
+Gaining some insight into the market and the prices will give you an edge in your long-term goals by finding the right company for you.
 When a company is accredited, it provides a license to the company to register domains on your behalf while you rent from them.
 Yes, you read that right — rent.
-No one truly owns a domain and as a domain renter, the registrant, you are granted the right to use a domain by paying a subscription fee to maintain the name on a yearly, or multi-year basis.
-This of course also depends on the extension you choose and the stipulations that come with it.
-With that said, some providers will allow you to pay for hosting services which will include a domain name while you pay a monthly cost, however, the domain names will always be registered yearly, but we will cover hosting in another article, too.
-In your research, you'll likely find that providers that advertise hosting services are primarily just that, a hosting provider and not a registrar themselves.
+No one truly owns a domain, and as a domain renter, the registrant, you are granted the right to use a domain by paying a subscription fee to maintain the name on a yearly or multi-year basis.
+This of course, also depends on the extension you choose and the stipulations that come with it.
+With that said, some providers will allow you to pay for hosting services which will include a domain name while you pay a monthly cost; however, the domain names will always be registered yearly, but we will cover hosting in another article, too.
+In your research, you’ll likely find that providers that advertise hosting services are primarily just that, hosting providers and not a registrar themselves.
 In these cases, the provider is likely a domain reseller.
 What happens if you fail to pay your renewal fees?
-Well, you can probably guess what happens next, "your" domains are now no longer yours, so read on.
+Well, you can probably guess what happens next, “your” domains are now no longer yours, so read on.

 How to Choose a Registrar

 After you do your branding research and start looking for a domain to register, you will want to first search for the right company for your intention.
-The company research is almost as vital for you, or your business, as choosing the right name, since they're the provider you're paying to handle it for you.
+Company research is almost as vital for you, or your business, as choosing the right name.
+Since they’re the provider, you’re paying to handle it for you.